riccardoluongo/saving/README.md

 If you wish to run manually, run:
 ```
-gunicorn -w {N_WORKERS} main:app --access-logfile 'log/access/access.log' -b 0.0.0.0:{YOUR_PORT}
+venv/bin/gunicorn -w {N_WORKERS} main:app -b 0.0.0.0:{YOUR_PORT}
 ```
 replacing N_WORKERS with the number of gunicorn workers you wish to use, and PORT with your desired port.
 A recommended number of workers is (cpu_cores * 2).
 Using a higher number will lead to better performance at the cost of higher memory usage.

-To install as a systemd service, edit saving.service replacing the values shown before and copy the file in the appropriate systemd directory:
+To install as a systemd service, edit saving.service replacing the values in brackets and copy the file in the appropriate systemd directory:
 ```
 cp saving.service /etc/systemd/system/
 ```